Select Page

 • Wearing multiple masks

-If you have a fever, cough, and difficulty breathing, seek medical care early to reduce the risk of developing a more severe infection.
-Be sure to share your recent travel history with your health care provider.
+If you experience fever, cough, or breathing difficulties, it’s crucial to seek prompt medical care to reduce the risk of developing a more severe infection.
+Be sure to inform your healthcare provider of your recent travel history.

 Sources: naijagists.com, us.nepalembassy.gov.np, www.who.int, sanitisemaun.org, covid19.gov.bs, medium.com